Printable protractor practice worksheet setup

 - Print the PDF at actual size so angle drawings and optional protractors are not distorted.

-- Use a simpler protractor practice worksheet with fewer rows when students need more room to place a physical protractor on the page.
+- Use a simpler topic with fewer rows when students need more room to place a physical protractor on the page.

 - Include the answer key only on teacher copies, not on student practice copies.